 Yet, many enterprises are going about this all wrong.
-Considering what technology allows employees to do — work remotely, switch between spreadsheets, meet virtually, automate reports — things that weren't possible 20 years ago, you may assume that productivity has increased.
+Considering what technology allows employees to do — work remotely, switch between spreadsheets, reserve desks, automate reports — things that weren't possible 20 years ago, you may assume that productivity has increased.
 But it hasn't.

-The latest data from the United States Department of Labor shows that even with the technology boom, overall labor productivity fell at a 0.9% rate this year.
+The latest data from the United States Department of Labor shows that even with the technology boom, overall labor productivity fell 4.2% for the fourth quarter of 2020.

 What does this mean for you?
 Well, it means you likely need to shift your productivity focus and how you manage it.
 Most executives believe enterprise productivity is simply the cumulative effect of individual employee productivity.
 And while that's certainly a factor, it's not quite that simple.